jetzypetz/chess_bot/docs/README.md

 # Chessbot Project From Scratch

 > **A pure C++ chess engine using no non-standard libraries;
-> built with precision, creativity, and great professionalism by Eugenio Animali, Emilie Kristensen, Peter Dogan and Eiken Chang.**
+> built with precision, creativity, and great professionalism by Eugenio Animali, Emilie Kristensen, Peter Dogan and Yung-Hsuan Chang.**

 Designed to provide thrilling gameplay and analytical depth, this engine combines efficient bitboard-based computations with beautiful board rendering for an unparalleled chess experience.